Picovoice/leopard/binding/python/README.md

 ```

 Replace `${ACCESS_KEY}` with yours obtained from [Picovoice Console]((https://console.picovoice.ai/)) and
-`${AUDIO_PATH}` to path an audio file.
+`${AUDIO_PATH}` to the path an audio file.
 Finally, when done be sure to explicitly release the resources using
 `handle.delete()`.

 ## Demos

-[pvleoparddemo](https://pypi.org/project/pvleoparddemo/) provides command-line utilities for processing real-time audio
+[pvleoparddemo](https://pypi.org/project/pvleoparddemo/) provides command-line utilities for processing audio using
-(i.e. microphone) and files using Leopard.
+Leopard.